Tutorial ~ Make your own Stickers (using blank envelope labels)

 NOW LET’S START MAKING STICKERS

-1. Make a copy of your template document and open it up.
+1. To make your own stickers from scratch, make a copy of your original template document (optional) and open it up.
 Decide whether you would like one Bible verse or a few different Bible verses, a whole page of the same sticker or different stickers.
 If you are unsure, keep it simple to start with and just choose one sticker style and one Bible verse.

 2. Insert a text box into the first cell [insert – text box] and type [or copy and paste] your Bible verse into it.
 Choose your text colours and the font you want.